 An accessible entrance faces Cross Campus.
 Please ring doorbell for assistance.
 An elevator is located straight back from the main entrance.
 Men's and women's accessible bathrooms are on the ground floor in the Music Library and downstairs in the Wright Reading Room.

-Special note for tours: During construction, non-Yale tours will not be allowed to enter the Sterling Memorial Library.
+Special note for tours: Only Yale-led tours are allowed to enter the building.

 After 6:00 p.m., a Yale ID card or a library-issued pass is required to enter the building.
 Before 6:00 p.m., the library is open to the public.
 See the library hours section above for the full hours of operation.

 A library-issued stacks pass, borrowing pass, or a current Yale ID is required to enter the stacks in SML.

 From the New Haven Green or Phelps Gate on Old Campus, take College Street north to Elm Street.
 Make a left onto Elm Street.
 Go past Calhoun College and Berkeley College (on your right).
 At High Street, turn right and follow the cement pathway.
 The Women's Table sculpture on your right and Sterling Memorial Library will be to the left.